Brooks Lee

-Brooks Thomas Lee (born February 14, 2001) is an American professional baseball shortstop for the Minnesota Twins of Major League Baseball (MLB).
+Brooks Thomas Lee (born February 14, 2001) is an American professional baseball shortstop and third baseman for the Minnesota Twins of Major League Baseball (MLB).

+Born and raised in San Luis Obispo, California, Lee played college baseball at Cal Poly.
+He was selected by the Twins in the first round of the 2022 Major League Baseball draft.
+He made his MLB debut in 2024.

 Amateur career

 Lee attended San Luis Obispo High School in San Luis Obispo, California.
 He batted .438 his freshman season and as a junior, he hit .462.
-As a senior in 2019, he batted .405 with 13 doubles and 25 RBIs over 23 games.
+As a senior in 2019, he batted .405 with 13 doubles and 25 runs batted in (RBI) over 23 games.
 He was considered a top prospect for the 2019 Major League Baseball draft but withdrew his name the day before, telling teams he would fulfill his commitment to attend California Polytechnic State University, San Luis Obispo to play college baseball for the Cal Poly Mustangs.
 He was still selected by the San Francisco Giants in the 35th round as a courtesy pick.
-After graduating, he spent the summer playing in the West Coast League for the Corvallis Knights and was named the league's top prospect after hitting .333 with three home runs, 35 RBIs and 12 stolen bases over 43 games.
+After graduating, he spent the summer playing in the West Coast League for the Corvallis Knights and was named the league's top prospect after hitting .333 with three home runs, 35 RBI and 12 stolen bases over 43 games.